 There are a number of high-profile cases which illustrate how online activity can backfire on your reputation.

 In September 2015, 27-year-old Barrister Charlotte Proudman tweeted a LinkedIn message exchange between herself and 57-year-old solicitor, Alexander Carter-Silk.
-In the message, Carter-Silk commented on how Proudman looked in her profile picture and both were publically criticised in the press.
+In the message, Carter-Silk commented on how Proudman looked in her profile picture.
+Both faced public criticism in the press.

 Proudman was condemned for publically shaming the married father-of-two, while Carter-Silk for sending the message in the first place.

 As a business professional, you can use LinkedIn to share skills, develop your career and market yourself on a professional level.
 Not only did Carter-Silk risk his own reputation, but he’s also the ambassador of his company, Brown-Rudnick.
-They were forced to make a public apology – putting their own reputation into jeopardy.
+This forced them to make a public apology – putting their own reputation into jeopardy.

 Proudman made a similar error; as she didn’t anticipate that a single tweet would cause such widespread controversy and put her own reputation at risk.

-The internet is becoming increasingly accessible and it is often used by senior professionals who have limited or no previous experience on social media.
+The Internet is becoming increasingly accessible.
+It is often used by senior professionals who have limited or no previous experience on social media.
 People need to be educated and trained to understand the potential harm social media can have.

 In December 2013, a Lacoste employee lost his job for posting his pay check on Instagram.
-He claimed that he was showing his frustration at the cost of living in New York, but he had broken Lacoste’s confidentiality agreement and was relieved of his duties.
+He claimed that he was showing his frustration at the cost of living in New York.
+However, he had broken Lacoste’s confidentiality agreement.
+Subsequently he was relieved of his duties.

 Other examples of how social media can damage a company’s reputation include HMV, which reportedly let go of over 60 employees – some of whom still had access to the company’s official Twitter account.
 The employees then live-tweeted the whole scenario, leaving HMV in a precarious position online.